rpmuller/ePubs/WP1.md

-Orphic tablets have been found in tombs, giving instructions to the soul of the dead person as to how to find his way in the next world, and whal to say in order to prove himself worthy of salvation.
+Orphic tablets have been found in tombs, giving instructions to the soul of the dead person as to how to find his way in the next world, and what to say in order to prove himself worthy of salvation.
 They are broken and incomplete; the most nearly complete (the Petelia tablet) is as follows: